Coding-Polaris/collidr/DEVELOPMENT.md

 # First Glance

-To me, the barest requirements at first suggest a simple CRUD app with a few has-many and many-to-many relationships that yields and consumes JSON containing user/post/GitHub data, which the front end can then render into components and interfaces.
+To me, the barest requirements at first suggest a simple CRUD app with a few has-many/belongs-to and many-to-many relationships that yields and consumes JSON containing user/post/GitHub data, which the front end can then render into components and interfaces.

 I'll proceed with Ruby 3.2.2 installed with `asdf` and rails 7.0.8.
 There are potentially infinite options for a solution here, but I'll use these in the interest of familiarity, time constraints, and not reinventing the wheel.